tmolteno/python-necpp/README.md

 Tim Molteno. tim@physics.otago.ac.nz

+## NEWS

+* Version 1.7.0 includes support for getting elements of radiation patterns.
+At the moment this is just through the function nec_get_gain().

 ## Install

 As of version 1.6.1.2 swig is no longer required for installation.
 Simply use PIP as
 follows:

     pip install necpp

+## Documentation

+The functions available are documented in the C-style API of nec2++.
+This is (available here)[http://tmolteno.github.io/necpp/libnecpp_8h.html]

 ## Using